ahfriedman/wpl/Journal.md

+# November 23rd, 2022

+Having implemented the code to initialize structs, I then worked on making it so that way their fields could be accessed.
+To do this, I had to modify my initial fieldAccess rule (which previously was in the form of `VARIABLE '.'
+VARIABLE` and only allowed for array lengths) to `VARIABLE ('.'
+VARIABLE)+`.
+This was not too challenging to do as I could simply process this by loading the first `VARIABLE`, getting its type, making sure that the subsequent `VARIABLE` was the name of a field in this type, and then repeating the process.
+The only trick here was adding in a case for arrays so that way my language can still read their length.
+Similarly, in the code generation process, aside from an override to process array lengths, I am able to load the first `VARIABLE`, then lookup (and load) the fields by determining which element in the struct each subsequent field corresponds to.
+This, similarly to arrays, is done with a getelementpointer instruction.

+With this implementation in place, I started testing structs, and quickly found that field accesses did not work properly due to the fact that I was using a C++ map to lookup fields and which index a field corresponded to in the IR.
+This, however, was leading to inconsistent field accesses as the order I was accessing elements within a map was inconsistent.
+To solve this, I created my own wrapper around maps which functions similarly to a `LinkedHashMap` in java so that way I can track the order of elements.
+In doing so, I was able to resolve this problem.

+FIXME: DOES GEP WORK WITH VARIOUS TYPES?

+# November 21th, 2022

+Added basic implementation for struct initialization in the language.
+This attempt was largely based on how I implemented sum types due to the fact that, by nature of being a tagged union, their implementation requires the use of custom struct types in the LLVM IR.

+# November 19th, 2022

+Added basic definition of a struct to the grammar file, created (but did not implement) visitor functions for them, and created a basic type to represent them.

 # November 18th, 2022

 Today I fixed the bug I introduced last time where wpl would always attempt to generate an executable---even if there were previous compiler errors.
 In implementing this change, I also used an enum to create a compiler flag option for either no executable (default), to compile the executabel with clang, or to compile the executable with gcc.
 Finally, I switched from using a manual runtime object I had compiled to an automatically generated archive.